Germany Job Seeker Visa Processing Time: What to Expect in 2026

 If your Anabin check is clean — H+ institution, degree type listed as Entspricht or Gleichwertig — you skip the ZAB and this stage takes 1–3 weeks (time to gather and organise documents, set up your blocked account, obtain health insurance).

-The blocked account takes 1–2 weeks to set up and fund.
+Plan to fund the blocked account at least 4 weeks before the visa appointment so the Sperrbescheinigung is available.
 Digital providers like Expatrio and Coracle can issue a blocking confirmation within 3–5 business days once your transfer clears.
 International bank transfers from India, Pakistan, and Nigeria can take 3–5 business days to arrive.

 Language certificates are the other potential delay if you do not already hold one.
 Goethe Institut examination slots and IELTS test dates can be 4–6 weeks out.
 If you need to obtain a language certificate, add this to your document preparation timeline.